MSSD - Maine Self Sustainability Database

 About

 I live in Lewiston and have always been vaguely interested in sustainability and simple living but never looked seriously into it, I also want to help my community and am passionate about mutual aid.
 Times are getting tougher, and I wanted to do something to combat feelings of helplessness.
 I was inspired to create a hub for teaching myself and fellow Mainers to grow their own food, reuse and repurpose so as to buy less, help our environment on an individual level, and compile community resources.
 If they won't do it for us, we'll do it for us.
 We're in this together.All info is and always will be free and public.
-Submissions of info or requests for certain content added is always welcome!
+Submissions of info or requests for certain content to be added is always welcome!
 I want anyone and everyone in Maine to be able to contribute:[email protected]Full Disclaimer: I'm not an expert in any of these subjects.
 I will always link sources and do my best to fact check.
 If there is anything inaccurate or if you have feedback about info on here, please don't hesitate to contact me.

 - Foraging